philipz/outbox-pattern-with-spring-modulith/README.md

 This project is a demonstration of Outbox pattern with Spring Modulith library using Event Externalization.

-Read the accompanying blog post here: <INSERT BLOG LINK>
+Read the accompanying blog post here: https://axual.com/implementing-outbox-pattern-with-apache-kafka-and-spring-modulith/

 ## Application Architecture